Scribery/aushape/README.md

     autoreconf -i -f

-After that you need to follow the usual configure & make approach:
+After that, or if you're building from a release tarball, you need to follow the usual configure & make approach:

     ./configure --prefix=/usr --sysconfdir=/etc && make